 If you’d like to take part in this international project, and find the time and guidance you need to explore prayer more fully, in a way that suits your own lifestyle, then Discovering Prayer is the perfect way to begin.

-Start by listening to these free audio prayers.
-Whether you’re alone or with company, at home, washing up, or taking a walk, the prayer times will help you to deepen your relationship with God and find a little calm in your busy life today.
+Start by finding out about Thy Kingdom Come with Discovering Prayer.
+Whether you’re alone or with company, at home, washing up, or taking a walk, the prayer times will help you deepen your relationship with God and find a little calm in your busy life today.